intel/CPU-Manager-for-Kubernetes/docs/cli.md

 and reboot the system.

-After this, running `kcm init --num-dp-cores=4 --num-cp-cores=1` will allocate the first 4 cores (cpu id 0, 8, 1, 9, 2, 10, 3 and 11) for the dataplane pool,
+After this, running `cmk init --num-dp-cores=4 --num-cp-cores=1` will allocate the first 4 cores (cpu id 0, 8, 1, 9, 2, 10, 3 and 11) for the dataplane pool,
 the next core (cpu id 4, 12) for the controlplane pool and the rest (cpu id 5,13,6,14,7,15) to the infra pool